Understand guideline and funding cycles

 Preserving Affordable Rental Housing

-Grants and long-term capital has been provided to local, regional, and national nonprofit affordable housing owners who operate in nearly every state.
-We also support specialized financing vehicles across the country and public sector-led preservation efforts in Chicago, New York City, and 14 other states and localities.
-We also fund policy analysis, data collection, and expert assistance to encourage investment in rental housing preservation and foster sound federal, state, and local policies.
-Recently we have also made a limited set of investments to identify how energy efficiency improvements can help preserve rental housing affordability.
+The Foundation's housing program is in a legacy phase, though we are still supporting organizations that focus on this pressing need.
+Over the years, the Foundation has provided grants and long-term capital to local, regional, and national nonprofit affordable housing owners that operate in nearly every state.
+We have also supported specialized financing vehicles across the country and public sector-led preservation efforts in Chicago, New York City, and 14 other states and localities.
+We have supported policy analysis, data collection, and expert assistance to encourage investment in rental housing preservation and foster sound federal, state, and local policies.
+We have also made a limited set of investments to identify how energy efficiency improvements can help preserve rental housing affordability.

-Community Development Financial Institutions, or CDFIs, are a leading source of innovative, market-based solutions for economically distressed communities and underserved people across the United States.
-CDFIs, which include revolving loan funds, venture funds, banks and credit unions, provide more than $5 billion annually in loans, investments and financial services to individuals, nonprofit organizations and businesses located in urban, rural, and Native communities.
-This financing directly benefits low-income and low-wealth people by increasing their access to homeownership opportunities, affordable rental housing, thriving small businesses and critical services such as childcare, healthcare and education.
+Community Development Financial Institutions (CDFIs), are a leading source of innovative, market-based solutions for economically distressed communities and underserved people across the United States.
+They include revolving loan funds, venture funds, banks, and credit unions, and provide more than $5 billion annually to individuals, nonprofit organizations, and businesses in every state.
+This financing directly benefits low-income and low-wealth people by increasing their access to homeownership opportunities, affordable rental housing, thriving small businesses, and critical services such as childcare, healthcare, and education.

 MacArthur has been a leading supporter of the CDFI field, having provided approximately $250 million in grant and impact investment support since the mid-1980s.